CS2103JAN2017-T09-B3/main/docs/DeveloperGuide.md

 ### 3.6.
 Common classes

-Classes used by multiple components are in the `seedu.myPotato.commons` package.
+Classes used by multiple components are in the `seedu.mypotato.commons` package.

 ## 4. Implementation